 Thankfully, the days where the loudest voice in the meeting room determined the next steps are gone, or at least they should be.
 With a wealth of analytics and information at your fingertips, strategic decisions are the new currency.

 The challenges that need to be overcome to secure funding at each stage of the startup journey are all unique.
 However, the one constant is the need to attract customers, drive sales, and grow revenue at every step of the funding process.
+If your startup business fails in attracting potential customers, your process must be immediately checked as your success heavily depends on that.

 Whatever the stage of the funding process, the rules of the game will be the same.
 Unforgiving investors will expect you to meet a variety of performance metrics and delivery milestones to illustrate growth and scale.